Studio headphones are an essential piece of kit in any DJs arsenal.

 This means that your listening experience won’t be completely detached from the outside world and the mixing sound you will be hearing won’t be as authentic as it would be with a real open-back headphone pair.

-DJs are kind of torn on the matter of headphone types.
+When searching for the best headphones for mixing and recording, DJs are kind of torn on the matter of what type to get.
 Some prefer closed-back design so that they can isolate what’s playing from what the surrounding environment sounds like, while other DJs want to hear a mix of all sounds in the club they are playing at.
 At the end of the day, we suggest to try both and see which works best for you and your ears.

 Want to get a few tips on how to set up your home studio?
 Check out our dedicated article on the topic.